clinics

 • Support their child’s ability to successfully manage emotions

-Mindfulness-based cognitive therapy for partners uses both cognitive behavioural therapy and mindful Mmditation to deal with current stressors as well as distressing thoughts and feelings.
+Mindfulness-based cognitive therapy for partners uses both Cognitive Behavioural Therapy and mindful Meditation to deal with current stressors as well as distressing thoughts and feelings.

-This group is designed to provide partners with the tools to navigate this new life period, and learn how to handle the stressors of parenthood & life in general with patience, confidence and mindful acceptance.
+This group is designed to provide partners with the tools to navigate this new life period, and learn how to handle the stressors of parenthood and life in general with patience, confidence, and mindful acceptance.

 Participants must be a partner of a current patient.
 Patients can sign their partners up.